December 21, 2015

 The Great Wall of Chalmette, often referred to as "The Wall", is a flood wall that serves as an excellent break against a vicious wind.

-In fact, many of the locations described in this guide are featured in Inshore Fishing 101 so you may see exactly how to fish them.
+In fact, many of the locations described in this guide are featured inside Inshore Fishing 101 so you may see exactly how to fish them.

 fishing lee of land